JFWebb/mamaeles-bakery/README.md

 Welcome to Mamamele's Pastry!
 This store-front app was built as a first CRUD project using MongoDB.

 ## Getting Started
 [Click here](https://mamaelesbakery.herokuapp.com/) to see the deployed app!
-Click on one of the pastry images it's product page.
+Click on one of the pastry images to show the product page.
 Click on add a new product to add a new product to the bakery!
 You can also remove and edit products.
 Go to [https://mamaelesbakery.herokuapp.com/] to reset the application.

 ## <a name="technologiesused"></a> Technologies Used
 * HTML5